-- You have state health insurance in Croatia through HZZO
+- Croatian state health insurance from HZZO

 1. You have health insurance in your home country

-If you are an EPG/EU citizen and already have state health insurance from your home country, you are entitled to keep this policy.
+If you are an EEA/EU citizen and already have state health insurance from your home country, you are entitled to keep this policy.
 You will need to show proof of this health care to the police when applying for temporary residence.
 Usually this is done with your EHIC card.